 - Click Sort By, then select a field to sort the smart list, and set the Sort Direction to ascending (A-Z) or descending (Z-A).

 - On a tablet, you will see a preview of the smart list contents, which updates in real time as you change these settings.

 - Click the back button to save your smart list, then select a layout to view it.
-You can use auto-scrolling, remote control actions, automation tracks and other performance-oriented functionality when viewing the smart list.
+You can use auto-scrolling, app control actions, automation tracks and other performance-oriented functionality when viewing the smart list.

 - Smart lists sorted by title will include section shortcuts on the right side of the list if the list contains at least 30 songs.
 Smart lists sorted by another field will always include section shortcuts.

 - You can edit your smart list again at any time to adjust its settings, or create additional smart lists for different purposes.